Aspose/releases.aspose.com/content/en/words/net/release-notes/2025/aspose-words-for-net-25-1-release-notes.md

 There are 84 improvements and fixes in this regular monthly release.
 The most notable are:

-- **Enhanced HTML/SVG Saving::** Added IdPrefix and RemoveJavaScriptFromLinks options to both HtmlFixedSaveOptions and SvgSaveOptions.
+- **Enhanced HTML/SVG Saving:** Added IdPrefix and RemoveJavaScriptFromLinks options to both HtmlFixedSaveOptions and SvgSaveOptions.
-- **AI Grammar Checking::** Enabled grammar checking functionality using OpenAI.
+- **AI Grammar Checking:** Enabled grammar checking functionality using OpenAI.
-- **Advanced Markdown Options::** Added options to set image resolution and OfficeMath output mode in MarkdownSaveOptions.
+- **Advanced Markdown Options:** Added options to set image resolution and OfficeMath output mode in MarkdownSaveOptions.

 ## Full List of Issues Covering all Changes in this Release